rcanalogs1/Pd2/README.md

   15. 8/15

-     1) SOME CHARACTER IS CHANGE uppercase to small case (to reduce the size of character in game)
+     1) SOME CHARACTER IS CHANGED FROM uppercase to small case (to reduce the size of character in game)

      2) ADDED HIGH ED WEAPON : 300~350 PURPLE *,  350 ~ 400 GOLD *